o-power/python-intro/README.md

-# Introduction to Programming with Python
+# Introduction to Programming using Python

 ## Getting Started with VS Code and Python